spotify/dh-virtualenv/doc/examples.rst

 The project packages `Sentry.io`, adding systemd integration and default configuration for the Sentry Django/uWSGI app and related helper services.
-It also shows how to package 3rd party software as relased on PyPI, keeping the packaging code separate from the packaged project.
+It also shows how to package 3rd party software as released on PyPI, keeping the packaging code separate from the packaged project.

 It is based on the `debianized-pypi-mold`_ cookiecutter, which allows you to set up